 1 Helpful / 2 Not

 Pros: Good place to practice throwing it all out on huge, bare fairways.
 Reminds me of a par 3 golf course in the layout and the amount to which it is manicured.
 Concrete tees.
-Good use of the landscape available.
+Good use of the landscape available on most holes.
 Holes 10 and 11 are a nice change of pace with ace opportunities.
 Easy to navigate.
+There's usually score cards and maps at the first tee.
+Beach available if you'd like to go swimming.
+Picnic areas.
 Perfect place to practice new shots and not worry about losing a disc.
 Good course for rollers.

 Cons: A little bit too wide open.
 It is also a dog park so there may be some unleashed dogs running around.
 Usually not a problem though.
 Whoever can throw the farthest usually scores best here in my experience.
+This is due to the lack of obstacles on too many holes.
 There is almost no shade so remember to factor that in on a bright summer day.
 You have to pay to enter the park, I think its 4.50.

 1 of 3 people found this review helpful.